 Last week at Microsoft Data Amp, the name for the next release of SQL Server was announced – SQL Server 2017.
 SQL Server 2017 brings the industry-leading performance and security of SQL Server to Windows, Linux, and Docker containers.
 At the same time, Microsoft announced the Community Technology Preview (CTP) 2.0.
 CTP 2.0 is the first production-quality preview of SQL Server 2017 and it is available on both Windows and Linux.
-Check out the details of all the new features or download the preview.
+Check out the download the preview.

 April has been a busy month in the Microsoft Data Platform space so be sure to check out my top picks for the month:

 To find out more about what the next release of SQL Server means to your organisation and how you can take advantage of these new features and capabilities, check out our blog post and register your interest for our free SQL Server 2017 workshops.